-Not only does exercising release endorphins that make you feel good during and after a workout, it helps keep your mind challenged.
+Not only does exercising release endorphins that make you feel good during and after a workout, but it also helps keep your mind challenged.
 Performing different types of physical activity or learning how to do a new type of exercise can change how your brain is wired, which can help to improve your overall cognition and mental acuity.
-As you consistently workout, you boost the ability of your brain to use the right muscles, correctly, and it makes you feel good when you successfully complete a workout.
+As you consistently work out, you boost the ability of your brain to use the right muscles, correctly, and it makes you feel good when you successfully complete a workout.

 While physical activity does help the way our body looks, that shouldn’t be the only reason you want to work out.
 Think about it.
 Sure, your body looks good and feels great, but how satisfying is it to nail down your form on a tough strength training exercise or yoga pose?
-Having that sense of satisfaction in your head is just as rewarding as making improvements on your physical appearance.
-Additionally, you can help increase your self-esteem by setting regular, consistent, timely and attainable goals.
+Having that sense of satisfaction in your head is just as rewarding as making improvements in your physical appearance.
+Additionally, you can help increase your self-esteem by setting regular, consistent, timely, and attainable goals.

 Because of the body’s need to recover from exercise, your brain will make you tired earlier and help you sleep more soundly throughout the night.
 The human body recovers at night when we sleep; this is the most profound effect of recovery from training sessions.
 Without sleep, you will not progress very far in your quest for fitness.
 After all, sleep is one of the most important factors in fitness.